w1ll14mc41g/ie1-basic-stats/README.md

 build.xml:17 Unable to find a javac compiler;
 ```
 Make sure that you have a JDK installed and that the JAVA_HOME environment variable is properly set.

+### Place for edits

+This is part of section 4 where we make edits to this file.

+Then we will commit and push these changes.

+Afterwards we will reset and revert commits.